Sisters of St. Francis

 Wherever they are found across the globe, Franciscans are guided by Francis' and Clare's concern for the poor, care of creation, and peacemaking.
 These concerns are just as important as they were 800 years ago.
 As did Francis and Clare, we seek to live lives of poverty, humility and contemplation.
 We embrace continuous conversion to this way of life.

 We invite you to explore the links on the left where you can learn more about the lives and teachings of St. Francis and St. Clare, the specific themes of Franciscan spirituality and the various orders within the Franciscan Family.
-The inspirational "Instruments of Peace," a letter from the Conference of the Franciscan Family issued in 2005, describes the heart of the Franciscan way: peacemaking and active nonviolence.

 Following in the Footsteps of Francis and Clare